 - We can give you a fair quote for life insurance coverage to help you accomplish the goals you have in mind.

-A captive agent only works with one life insurance company, which means:
+A captive agent only works with ONE life insurance company, which means:

 - Limited coverage options

-- Limited flexibility when it comes to coverage with health issues
+- Limited flexibility regarding health issues

 - Limited price options